 When to purchase flood insurance

-If you wait until a hurricane or tropical storm appears on the radar to buy flood insurance, you might be too late.
+If you wait until a hurricane or tropical storm appears on the radar to buy flood insurance in South Carolina, you might be too late.
 NFIP policies have a 30-day coverage waiting period.
 However, there are some exceptions.
 The 30-day waiting period does not apply, for instance, when you refinance your home, when you extend or increase the coverage of an existing flood insurance policy or if your home floods as the result of adjacent federal land laid bare following a wildfire.
 The waiting period is also waived if you buy flood insurance on a property you just purchased.

 For a policy that covers a property located in newly designated high-risk flood areas, the NFIP applies a one-day coverage waiting period, but only when the policy is purchased within 13 months of the designation.
 To check if you qualify for this one-day coverage option, you can enter your address in the FEMA Flood Map Service Center.